apache/incubator-hugegraph-doc/content/en/docs/quickstart/hugegraph-loader.md

 ###### 3.2.1.3 Mainstream relational database

-The loader also supports some relational databases as data sources, and currently supports MySQL, PostgreSQL, Oracle and SQL Server.
+The loader also supports some relational databases as data sources, and currently supports MySQL, PostgreSQL, Oracle, and SQL Server.

 However, the requirements for the table structure are relatively strict at present.
 If **association query** needs to be done during the import process, such a table structure is not allowed.
 The associated query means: after reading a row of the table, it is found that the value of a certain column cannot be used directly (such as a foreign key), and you need to do another query to determine the true value of the column.

-For example: Suppose there are three tables, person, software and created
+For example, Suppose there are three tables, person, software and created

 ```
 // person schema